iamtheted/transfer-me/README.md

 > If you're using `Marzban`, enter `marzban down` in your current Master server then enter `marzban restart` in your destination server.

 > [!TIP]
 > If you're using `X-UI`, enter `x-ui stop` in your current Master server then enter `x-ui restart` in your destination server.
+Also, keep in mind that `SSL certificate` in X-UI is usually located at your desired path, therefore you need to move that to the destination server yourself or use custom directory option to transfer it.

 > [!TIP]
 > If you're using `Hiddify`, enter the following commands in your current Master server: